pronebird/UIScrollView-InfiniteScroll/README.md

 UIScrollView+InfiniteScroll
 ===========================

-UIScrollView infinite scroll category, that shows a nice spinner when user reaches the bottom of scroll view.
-It can be useful to organize a message stream loaded in chunks from server like for instance in twitter app.
+Infinite scroll category helps to organize an infinite stream of content.
+It tracks user's position in scroll view and when user gets to the bottom of it, it shows the activity indicator and triggers a handler block to load more content.

 <p align="center"><img src="InfiniteScrollScreenshot.jpg" /></p>